The History of the Penticton Art Gallery

 The Okanagan Exhibition Circuit, encompassing galleries in Penticton, Kelowna and Vernon started up.
 There were several workshops and exhibitions such as the "15th Annual Okanagan Valley Jury Show".

 On July 8th, 1977, the name of the Penticton Arts Centre Gallery was officially changed to the Penticton Art Gallery.
+The name change came with a new logo designed by Summerland based artist Jack Davis.

 Approximately twenty shows were exhibited.
 The shows included the lithographs of Honore Daumier (1808-1879), and a show comparing the works of English artists William Hogarth (1697-1764) and David Hockney (b.
 1937).